Swetha254/Task1/README.md

 # Task1
-To create 10 temp files and push to to this repo initially.
+To create few temp files and push to to this repo initially.